ROUTE OF THE HIAWATHA SCENIC BIKE TRAIL & LOOKOUT PASS SKI AND RECREATION AREA

 EAST PORTAL & PEARSON SHUTTLE STAGING AREA

-This overall area can become very congested on busy days towards the end of the day so guests will be advised to properly distance themselves from others the best possible at all times.
+This overall area can become very congested on busy days especially towards the later middle to end of the day; so guests will be advised to properly distance themselves from others best possible at all times.

-Along the very last section of trail, Lookout will place signs and distant location posts or cones for guests to separate and stage themselves apart prior to getting to Pearson Shuttle Loading Area.
+Along the very last section of trail, Lookout will place signs and social distancing location posts or cones for guests to separate and stage themselves apart prior to getting to Pearson Shuttle Loading Area.

 Guest waiting in lines for tickets sales or for retail F & B purchases will be asked and directed to stand in a single file line and proper distance themselves from the other guests.
 Only those needing to be in these lines should be there and balance of family or group will be encouraged to wait by their bikes or in a seating area away from others.
 This would go the same for those waiting for the restroom.

 The shuttle loading area will be enlarged to take up most of both sides of the upper Pearson Parking area.
 This will be done to create more open space and area for guest separation and to stage guests for loading shuttles.
-Private vehicles on busy days will not be allowed in this area and required to park in the overflow parking area.
+Private vehicles will not be allowed in this area and are required to park in the overflow parking area below the bus loading area.

-Guests will be encouraged to wear facemasks, gloves and eye protections when the 6 foot separation is challenging in this area. .
-If they do not own this equipment it will be available for sales in limited quantities at the Pearson sales and F & B area
+Guests will be encouraged to bring their own PPE and wear facemasks, gloves and eye protections when the 6 foot separation is challenging in this area.
+If they do not own this equipment it will be available for sale in limited quantities at the Pearson ticket sales and F & B area.

 BIKE & GUEST SHUTTLES

-All guests that feel sick or ill or feel they may have been exposed to a COVID-19 person will requested to ride back up the trail or self-shuttle.
+All guests that feel sick or ill, or feel they may have been exposed to a COVID-19 person will be requested to ride back up the trail or self-shuttle.
+In all due respect you should not have come on the ride in the first place if this is the case.

-The inside seating and bike area will be sprayed with a disinfectant solution after the guest are unloaded at Roland after each trip.
+The inside seating and bike area of all buses will be sprayed with a disinfectant solution after the guest are unloaded at Roland after each trip.
+All touch points will be wiped down with a bleach solution.
 Special attentions will be paid to make sure those surfaces that guests may touch are treated.
-The disinfecting will have at minimum of a 45 min to 1 hr. contact time prior to next guests and bikes being loaded.
+The disinfecting will have a minimum of a 45 min to 1 hr. contact time prior to next guests and bikes being loaded.

 Daily special cleaning and disinfecting will be done no matter how many trips the shuttle may take.

-Due to limited Shuttle transportation options, buses will be loaded with the smallest number of riders possible during slower periods and whenever possible extra shuttle buses will be planned to be available so that number of riders in a shuttle bus is less than a full bus.
-Family’s and individuals that road up in a car together will be encourage to ride sitting side by side.
+Due to limited Shuttle transportation options, buses will be loaded in a manner to prevent long wait times.
+Yes we will try to put fewer number of riders during slower periods.
+Whenever possible we try to schedule extra shuttle buses to be available so that total number of riders in a shuttle bus is less than a full bus - but during peak periods this is unlikely.
+Family’s and individuals that road to the Hiawatha in a car together will be encourage to ride sitting side by side.

-All guests no matter of age or health will be strongly encouraged to wear facemask, gloves and eye protection at all times while loading and unloading the shuttles as well as during the full length of the ride.
+All guests no matter of age or health will be strongly encouraged to wear facemask, gloves and eye protection at all times while loading and unloading the shuttles.
+These are understandably personal choices during the full length of the ride.

-If a guest does not have these items noted above they will be made available for sale at the Pearson sales and F & B counter.
+If a guest does not have these items noted above they will be made available for sale at the Pearson sales and F & B counter at our cost.

 Prior to loading a shuttle bus and while bikes are being unloaded at Roland, guests will be asked by shuttle drivers and trail marshals to separate themselves as much as possible from each other and to not wait right next to the bus or cargo trailer.